emetos05/tradetrackr_client/FRONTEND_TODO.md

   - Use Tailwind and Shadcn UI components consistently
   - Add polished UI-friendly icons

+  [ ] **Implement Get feature**

+  - Get single item (Client/Job/Invoice) from the API in action.ts
+  - Add detail modal to show the contents
+  - Integrate with Details button in list

 - [ ] **Metadata & SEO**

   - Integrate metadata for all pages using Next.js metadata exports